Slovenia opposition seeks referendum on scheme to avert bailout

 Slovenia raised $2.25 billion earlier this month with a 10-year bond, its first sovereign bond this year, staving off a bailout for now.

+But Jansa told parliament last week the country would not be able to borrow abroad again unless it passed reforms to boost its credibility on the financial markets.

-Jansa's government plans to raise the retirement age and ease regulations governing the hiring and firing of employees from the start of 2013.
-It also plans more cuts to public sector wages to bring the budget deficit below 3 percent of GDP next year from some 4.2 percent in 2012. ($1 = 0.7705 euros)
+His government plans to raise the retirement age and ease regulations governing the hiring and firing of employees from the start of 2013.
+It also plans more cuts to public sector wages to bring the budget deficit below 3 percent of GDP next year from some 4.2 percent in 2012.

 (Reporting by Zoran Radosavljevic; Editing by Ruth Pitchford)